speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Massive damage can destroy a ship instantly.
 When damage reduces a ship to 0 hit points and there is damage remaining, the ship explodes if the remaining damage equals or exceeds its hit point point maximum.

 #### Destruction Saving Throws
 Whenever you start your turn and your ship has 0 hit points, you must make a special saving throw, called a destruction saving throw, to determine whether or not you're able to salvage your ship.
-Unlike other saving throws, this one isn’t tied to any ability score; you are in the hands of fate now.
+Unlike other saving throws, this one isnï¿½t tied to any ability score; you are in the hands of fate now.
 Roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
 A success or failure has no effect by itself.
 On your third success, your ship becomes stable (see below).
 On a failure, your ship suffers 1 level of system damage.
 The successes and failures don't need to be consecutive; keep track of both until you collect three successes, or your ship's primary systems fail.

 ***Rolling 1 or 20.*** When you make a destruction saving throw and roll a 1 on the d20, it counts as two failures, causing 2 levels of system damage.
 If you roll a 20 on the d20, your ship regains 1 hit point.